joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation (harming others):

-1. Calculating difficulty starts at 0 and increased using the following table; should rarely exceed 7.
+1. Calculating difficulty starts at 0 and is increased using the following table; should rarely exceed 7.

 |Question |Yes |
 |:--------|:---|